WASdev/sample.DefaultApplication/README.md

    private IncrementSSB inc;
 ```

-If we had continued to use lookup strings, we would have changed it to use the `java:` namespace recognized by Liberty.
+If we had continued to use lookup strings, we would changed it to use the `java:` namespace recognized by Liberty.

 ## Migrating deployment descriptors